Rodent Control Services In Washington DC

 Sometimes, even the best of preventative measures aren't enough to keep the mice and rats away.
 For professional rodent control services, you can count on Miche Pest Control's team of expert technicians.
 To get started getting rid of rodents or keeping them away from your home or business, give us a call today!

-Washington DC, formally the District of Columbia and also known as DC or just Washington, is the capital city of the United States of America.
-It is located on the Potomac River bordering Maryland and Virginia, with Congress holding its first session there in 1800.
-The city was named for George Washington, the first president of the United States and a Founding Father, and the federal district is named after Columbia, a female personification of the nation.
-As the seat of the US federal government and several international organizations, the city is an important world political capital.
-It is one of the most visited cities in the US, with over 20 million visitors in 2016.
+Washington DC, formally known as the District of Columbia, more commonly known as DC, is the official capital of the United States of America.
+It is located on east side of the Potomac River, bordering Maryland and Virginia.
+The United States Congress held its first session there in 1800.
+The city was named after George Washington, a Founding Father and the first president of the United States.
+The federal district was named after Columbia, a female personification of our nation.
+As the seat of the US federal government and several international organizations, DC is an important world political capital.
+It is one of the most visited cities in the US, with over 24 million visitors in 2019.

-The US Constitution provided for a federal district under the exclusive jurisdiction of US Congress; the district is therefore not a part of any U.S. state.
-The signing of the Residence Act on July 16, 1790, approved the creation of a capital district located along the Potomac River near the country's East Coast.
+The District of Columbia is not a part of any U.S. state.
+The signing of the Residence Act on July 16, 1790, approved the creation of a capital district located along the Potomac River near the country's Atlantic Coast.
 The City of Washington was founded in 1791 to serve as the national capital.
-In 1801, the land, formerly part of Maryland and Virginia (including the settlements of Georgetown and Alexandria), officially became recognized as the federal district.
-In 1846, Congress returned the land originally ceded by Virginia, including the city of Alexandria; in 1871, it created a single municipal government for the remaining portion of the district.
+In 1801, the land, formerly part of Maryland and Virginia (at the time including the settlements of Georgetown and Alexandria), officially became recognized as the federal district.
+In 1846, Congress returned to Virginia the portion of Washington DC that had been originally ceded by Virginia, including the cities of Alexandria and Arlington; in 1871, it created a single municipal government for the remaining portion of the district.

-The city is divided into quadrants centered on the Capitol Building, and there are as many as 131 neighborhoods.
+DC is divided into quadrants (NW, NE, SE, and SW), centered on the United States Capitol (aka the Capitol Building or Capitol Hill), with 8 wards, 37 Advisory Neighborhood Commissions, and 127 named neighborhoods.
 It is the 20th-most populous city in the US.
-Commuters from the surrounding Maryland and Virginia suburbs raise the city's daytime population to more than one million during the workweek.
-Washington's metropolitan area is the country's sixth-largest metropolitan area, and includes parts of Maryland, Virginia and West Virginia.
+Commuters from the surrounding suburbs in Maryland and Northern Virginia raise the city's daytime population to more than one million during the workweek.
+Washington DC's metropolitan area is the country's sixth-largest metropolitan area, and includes portions of Maryland, Virginia and West Virginia.